AxelBohm/optimization-for-DS-lecture/project/README.md

 - How well do **zero-order** optimization methods do for ML applications, compared to standard first-order methods?

+- What happens when you train deep nets with very **large batch sizes**.
+Is this influenced by the properties of the optimizer (SGD with or without momentum / Adam).
+What about the objective function value and what about generalization.

 - Explore the **role of momentum** for convex and nonconvex problems: SGD with or without momentum vs ADAM.
   What about heavy ball vs Nesterov?